Privacy Policy

 - Providing at least 30 days' notice before material changes take effect

-Continued use of our Services after the effective date of changes constitutes acceptance of the updated Privacy Policy.
-If you do not agree with changes, you may terminate your account before the effective date.
+Continued use of the Association's Services after the effective date of changes constitutes acceptance of the updated Privacy Policy.
+If a Member does not agree with changes, the Member may terminate the account before the effective date.

 12.3 Version History